VoltCruelerz/OwlMarble-Magic/feats/feats.md

 - You gain one point in Strength, Dexterity, or Constitution, to a maximum of 20.
 - You learn the _Darkness_ spell and one 1st level spell of your choice.
 The 1st level spell must be from the evocation or necromancy school of magic and cannot restore hit points.
 You can cast each of these spells without expending a spell slot.
 Once you cast either of these spells in this way, you cannot cast that spell in this way again until you complete a long rest.
 You can also cast these spells using spell slots you have of the appropriate level.
 The spells’ spellcasting ability is the ability score increased by this feat.

+## Fighting Initiate [Updated]

+_Requirement: proficiency with a martial weapon_

+Your martial training has helped you develop a particular style of fighting.
+You gain the following benefits:

+- Increase your Strength, Dexterity, or Constitution by 1, to a maximum of 20.
+- You learn one Fighting Style option of your choice from the fighter class.
+If you already have a style, the one you choose must be different.
+Whenever you increase in level, you can replace this feat's fighting style with another one from the fighter class that you don't have.

 ## Flesh Shaper [New]

 Your abilities and spells that change a creature into another creature (such as Alter Self, Beast Shape, and Polymorph) have their durations doubled.